gagle/node-argp/README.md

 <a name="argp_description"></a>
 __Argp#description(str) : Argp__

 Sets a description.
-The description is printed at the start of the help message, after the usage lines.
+The description is printed at the start of the --help message, after the usage lines.

 <a name="argp_email"></a>
 __Argp#email(str) : Argp__

 Sets a contact email.
-The email is printed at the end of the help message.
+The email is printed at the end of the --help message.

 <a name="argp_fail"></a>
 __Argp#fail(str[, code]) : undefined__